iZettle/api-documentation/pusher-api/troubleshooting.md

 After the retry, if the destination URL still doesn't reply with a 2xx code, the event subscription will be deleted.
 You will need to create the event subscription again.

 ### Root cause
-Failing webhooks may be caused by faulty HTTPS endpoints.
+Failing webhooks may be caused by faulty destination URLs.
 One of the following error codes may return:

 * `HTTP 400 DESTINATION_NOT_ACCESSIBLE`